What’s new in VMware vSphere 5.5

 With vSphere 5.5, graphic acceleration is now possible for Linux guest OSs.
 Leveraging a GPU on a vSphere host can help improve the performance and scalability of all graphics-related operations.

-In addition, the following vCenter Server enhancements include:
+In addition, VMware vSphere 5.5 includes the following vCenter Server enhancements:

 - vCenter Single Sign-On Server security enhancements